 4. Is it good for bikepacking?

-There's so many mounts everywhere (including the fork!) you'll be able to load it with bags of all kind and in a myriad of configurations.
-I loaded it it a couple of times with a seatpost bag, frame bag, 2 bottle cages on the frame and a handlebar bag.
+The Camino has mounts everywhere, including on the fork, so you can load it with bags of all kinds in a myriad of configurations.
+I've loaded it with a seatpost bag, frame bag, two bottle cages on the frame, and a handlebar bag.

 5. SRAM or Shimano?